vplesko/OrbLang/doc/examples/04_BinTreeMacro/README.md

 Using `+`, we can concatenate the children of multiple `raw`s, thus generating a new `raw` value.

-In the case when the subtree does exist, we recursively generate its entries and append them to `childEntries`.
+In the case when the subtree does exist, recursively generate its entries and append them to `childEntries`.
 We append `(& G0)` as argument to `makeNodeCall`.

 `if` can take an additional argument - the else clause.
 This is where we will insert the following code.